Ayushii12/AWS-Certified-Cloud-Practitioner-Course-Notes/README.md

 - **Storage optimized instances**:
     - High sequential read/write access.
     - Great for distributed file systems and data warehousing.

-## AWS EC2 Instance Store

-An *instance store* provides temporary block-level storage for your instance.
-This storage is located on disks that are physically attached to the host computer.
-Instance store is ideal for temporary storage of information that changes frequently, such as buffers, caches, scratch data, and other temporary content.
-It can also be used to store temporary data that you replicate across a fleet of instances, such as a load-balanced pool of web servers.

 ## Amazon EC2 Pricing